-One negative thing about Sweden is that one is not allowed to have a TV receiver (of any kind, and especially not broken one) without paying a special fee of around €245 per year.
+One negative thing about Sweden is that one is not allowed to have a TV receiver (of any kind, and especially not broken one) without paying a special fee of around €245 per year [This is no longer optional as of 2019 and is now a type of tax instead].
 An alternative that enables playing couch co-op in the living room is to get a projector or large display that lacks a TV tuner/decoder.

 We recently got such a display from Philips and found that the speakers are not quite powerful enough for a living room.
 So we connected it to a (somewhat retro) Philips AS9400/00 midisystem.
 The only problem was that the remote control has gone missing.
 So it was time to improvise.